iogbole/israelo/draft/2021-02-11-pi-project-overview.md

 Raspberry Pi is a series of small single-board computers developed in the United Kingdom by the Raspberry Pi Foundation in association with Broadcom.

-The Raspberry Pi 4 Model B is the latest version (as at the of writing this blog) of the low-cost Raspberry Pi computer.
+The Raspberry Pi 4 Model B is the latest version (as at the time of writing) of the low-cost Raspberry Pi computer.
 The Pi isn't like your typical device; in its cheapest form it doesn't have a case, and is simply a credit-card sized electronic board -- of the type you might find inside a PC or laptop, but much smaller.

 I host a few <a href="https://woocommerce.com/" target="_blank"> woo-commerce </a> (side-hustle) projects and websites for fiends and family with a hosting company.
 I read about the Raspberry Pi 4 boards and I was super impressed by the power of this small computer board.
 I did the maths, it worked out cheeper to host my sites (including the Wordpress woocommerce site) from home using a cluster of Pis - so I decided to build a Raspberry Pi cluster for my projects -  including a Network Attached Storage (NAS) server.
 That said, the cost saving element of the story is only an excuse to justify getting the Pi toys, I derive a lot of fun tinkering with programmable boards.